-For convenience, we provide an alternate version in which the source clock is the default clock of the module mkGatedClockFromCC An alternate interface for the module mkGatedClock in which the source clock is the default clock of the module. module mkGatedClockFromCC#(Bool v) (GatedClockIfc ifc);
+For convenience, we provide an alternate version in which the source clock is the default clock of the module

 The modules mkAbsoluteClock and mkAbsoluteClockFull provide parametizable clock generation modules which are not synthesizable, but may be useful for testbenches.
 In mkAbsoluteClock, the first rising edge (start) and the period are defined by parameters.
 These parameters are measured in Verilog delay times, which are usually specified during simulation with the timescale directive.
 Refer to the Verilog LRM for more details on delay times. s Additional parameters are provided by mkAbsoluteClockFull.